Things appear to be looking up for Huntington Bancshares Incorporated (HBAN)

-Huntington Bancshares Incorporated (NASDAQ: HBAN) is -20.07% lower on its value in year-to-date trading and has touched a low of $9.13 and a high of $15.74 in the current 52-week trading range.
+Huntington Bancshares Incorporated (NASDAQ: HBAN) is -20.28% lower on its value in year-to-date trading and has touched a low of $9.13 and a high of $15.74 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The HBAN stock was last observed hovering at around $10.77 in the last trading session, with the day’s gains setting it 0.5% off its average median price target of $12.00 for the next 12 months.
-It is also 29.56% off the consensus price target high of $16.00 offered by 22 analysts, but current levels are -2.45% lower than the price target low of $11.00 for the same period.
+The HBAN stock was last observed hovering at around $10.96 in the last trading session, with the day’s gains setting it 0.28%.

 Sponsored

-The stock witnessed a 14.42% gain in the last 1 month and extending the period to 3 months gives it a -22.01%, and is 6.02% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.02% over the week and 3.50% over the month.
+The stock witnessed a 21.12% gain in the last 1 month and extending the period to 3 months gives it a 1.72%, and is -0.27% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.69% over the week and 3.46% over the month.

 Huntington Bancshares Incorporated is expected to release its quarterly report on 07/27/2023.The EPS is expected to grow by 61.90% this year.